mazimez/laravel-hands-on/README.md

 By customizing the stubs, you can align the generated files with your preferred structure and code conventions, making your work more efficient.

+## DIY (Do It Yourself)

+Here are some additional tasks you can undertake:

+- try to add more stubs for things like controller, `observer` and `listeners`
+- stubs can also be dynamic based on the parameters you passed while executing the command. try to learn more about it and implement some dynamic stubs into project.

 ## Resources

 - [Laravel Documentation on Stub Customization](https://laravel.com/docs/10.x/artisan#stub-customization)